Nils0xFF/nils0xff/README.md

-Here’s a shorter, cooler profile README you can paste into Nils0xFF/Nils0xFF/README.md.

 # Nils Geschwinde
 Full‑stack developer crafting TypeScript apps for web and desktop.
 Angular/React on the front, Node/Nest on the back, Electron when it belongs on the desktop.